Akan people: Akan politics

 Akan kings are ranked according to their jurisdiction.
 The head of an inter-clan Confederacy is usually considered a King, as in the Kings of Ashanti, Fante, Akyem and the Akwapim.
-Under these are the heads of the constituent states who equates an Emperor that only heads an Empire (e.g. Asante Empire and the Denkyira).
+Under these are the heads of the constituent states who equates an Emperor that only heads an Empire (e.g., Asante Empire and the Denkyira).
 In Asante's case, as an Empire, the Asantehene reigned over the non-Oyoko clan city-states and ruled over the kings of those states as an Imperial head or Emperor (a hardly used but an equivalent term for Emperor or the king of kings).
 Next there are divisional Chiefs, they are primarily arranged according to the five divisions of an Akan army.
 The Fante army or Asafo formation resembles a cross or an airplane.
+The Fante battle formations eventually had some European influences and many Asafo Frankaa (battle flags) incorporated the British Union Jack after 1844 when they allied with them.
 The battle formation has the Frontline, the West Flank, an East Flank, the main body and the Vanguard.
 There are, therefore, five divisional chiefs in each Paramountcy.
 These are followed in rank by the Kings of the city and then the Kings of the town and then king of the suburbs.

-The Akan tribe mostly has seven Abusua (Matrilineal clans) in each state.
+The Akan peoples mostly have seven Abusua (Matrilineal clans/tribes) in each state.
 They do not have the same names in each state but each has an equivalent clan (e.g. in Fante areas along the coast, the Asante clan of Oyoko is referred to as Dehyena or Yokofo).
 The clans are assigned States which they rule by their status as founders of that jurisdiction.
 The Ashanti Kingdom is ruled by the Oyoko Clan.
 However, the Bretuo or Twidanfo (in Fante), as well as other clans, rule States, Divisions, Towns, and Villages within the Kingdom.
-The Fante-speaking tribes usually have the Asona Clan ruling most of their States (like Mankessim).
+The Fante-speaking peoples usually have the Asona Clan ruling most of their States (like Mankessim).
 Certain sub-clans or lineages have exclusive rights to some stools within Akanland such as the lineage of Afia Kobi in the Oyoko Clan who alone sits on the Golden Stool of Asante.